 Best Collagen Supplements (2026)

 This content is for informational purposes only and does not constitute medical advice.
-Consult your healthcare provider before starting any supplement.
+Statements about dietary supplements have not been evaluated by the FDA and are not intended to diagnose, treat, cure, or prevent any disease.
+Individual results may vary — consult your healthcare provider before starting any supplement.
 Full disclaimer

 Our Verdict

-The best collagen supplement is a hydrolyzed peptide product providing 10-20g collagen per serving from grass-fed bovine or marine sources, with third-party testing and added vitamin C.
+The best collagen supplement is a hydrolyzed peptide product providing 10-20g collagen per serving from grass-fed bovine or marine sources, with third-party testing and added Vitamin C.

 Best By Category

-Vital Proteins Collagen Peptides
+Collagen Peptides

 Vital Proteins

-Why we recommend it: The best-selling collagen supplement in the US with over 100,000 reviews.
+The best-selling collagen supplement in the US with over 100,000 reviews.
 Provides a full 20g clinical dose of grass-fed, pasture-raised bovine collagen per serving.
 NSF Certified.
 Dissolves completely in hot or cold liquids with no taste.
 Added hyaluronic acid and vitamin C in some formulations.

 Pros